jromero/buildpacks-jenkins-plugin/README.md

     git clone https://github.com/fatiiates/buildpacks-jenkins-plugin

-Then run the commands below by entering the directory of the java-buildpack-client dependency in the local maven repository in this repository.
+Then run the commands below by entering the main directory of the repository.

-    cd repo/java-buildpack-client

-Then

-    mvn install
-    mvn verify

-If the commands run successfully, go back to the main directory of the repostory.

-    cd ../../

-Then you must run the following commands again in this directory.

     mvn install
     mvn verify